mountain-pass/server-agnostic-functions/packages/core/README.md

 ## InMemoryCache

-An inmemory, temporal, lazy loading cache (`InMemoryCacher`) is provided, for caching HTTP responses.
+An inmemory, temporal, lazy loading cache (`InMemoryCacher`) is provided, for caching data.

-Alternatively you can use the `HttpResponseCacher` which provides a higher level abstraction, which handles the http response (and supports `ETag` and `Cache-Control` headers).
+Alternatively you can use the `HttpResponseCacher`, a higher level abstraction which handles the http response for you (and supports `ETag` and `Cache-Control` headers).

 ```javascript
 import {